slsa-framework/slsa/docs/spec/v1.0/threats.md

 change---in other words, an insider threat.

-SLSA v1.0 does not address source threats, but we anticipate doing so in a [future versio](future-directions.md#source-track).
+SLSA v1.0 does not address source threats, but we anticipate doing so in a [future version](future-directions.md#source-track).
 In the meantime, the threats and potential mitigations listed here show how SLSA v1.0 can fit into a broader supply chain security program.

 ### (A) Submit unauthorized change

 An adversary introduces a change through the official source control management interface without any special administrator privileges.

-SLSA v1.0 does not address this threat, but it may be addressed in a future version.
+SLSA v1.0 does not address this threat, but it may be addressed in a [future version](future-directions.md).

 ### (B) Compromise source repo